Tips from Jenkins/Hudson Founder Kohsuke Kawaguchi:

 This is just one tip, but I share several more in our article, "7 Ways to Optimize Jenkins".
 If you prefer slides and my voice, we also have the recorded webinar on the CloudBees resource page (scroll down to bottom), as well as a list of the top questions asked by attendees during the webinar.
-I'll also be in the San Francisco Bay area on April 5th running a training course for those who want to master Jenkins .
+I'll also be in the San Francisco Bay area on April 5th running a training course for those who want to controller Jenkins .

 If there are other topics related to Jenkins that you'd like me to address, feel free to leave a comment!